Sceptridium dissectum: Cultivation

-Sceptridium dissectum is a homosporous fern which means it only produces one kind of spore.
+Sceptridium dissectum is a homosporous fern, which means it only produces one kind of spore.
 Sceptridium dissectum is also perennial.
 The cutleaf grapefern typically grows in partial sunlight to medium shade.
-For soil conditions the cutleaf grapefern grows in soil containing loam or sandy loam.
+For soil conditions, the cutleaf grapefern grows in soil containing loam or sandy loam.
 The cutleaf grapefern also grows in moist to dry-mesic conditions.
-The cutleaf grapefern takes a long time to develop from its spores the fern is dependent on mycorrhizal fungi for survival.
+The cutleaf grapefern takes a long time to develop from its spores; the fern is dependent on mycorrhizal fungi for survival.

-The spores have to be in darkness for 3-4 weeks before any spore germination can occurs.
-The longer the spores remain in darkness the greater percentage of germination may occur Spore germination and early gametophyte growth were also directly effected by oxidation level of the supplied nitrogen source.
+The spores have to be in darkness for 3–4 weeks before any spore germination can occur.
+The longer the spores remain in darkness, the greater percentage of germination may occur.
+Spore germination and early gametophyte growth were also directly affected by the oxidation level of the supplied nitrogen source.
 The fern remains dependent on the fungi even after sterile and fertile leaves emerge.
 Unlike some members of the Ophioglossacae, Sceptridum dissectum does not always develop spores.
 Sceptridum dissectum only creates one leaf per year.
 The cutleaf grapefern is rumored to live for about 10 to 45 years.
-Because the cutleaf grapefern is so hard to cultivate it is rarely used horticulturally.
-The plant is generally common except in New York where it is listed as endangered.
+Because the cutleaf grapefern is so hard to cultivate, it is rarely used horticulturally.

 Uses

-Wild turkey and ruffed grouse feed on the leaves as well as the white-tailed deer.
+Wild turkey and ruffed grouse feed on the leaves, as do white-tailed deer.